JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 ```

 Woohoo!
-We're back to green! 🥳
+We're all green! ✅ 🥳

 Feel free to take a break and dance around, and then let's tackle the "getCount" function!